Rigidity of the saddle connection complex: Cylinders and infinite links

 By \cref{IL-arc}, a simplex in the arc complex of $(S,\P)$ has infinite link if and only if it is disjoint from some simple closed curve on $(S,\P)$.
 For the saddle connection complex, this does not hold, as the following example shows.

 \begin{exa}[Finite-link region with simple closed curve] Suppose $\sigma\in\A(S,q)$ is a simplex where every region is planar.
 Then each region contains only finitely many saddle connections, and so $\lk(\sigma)$ is finite.
-But if some region of $S - \sigma$ is not a topological disc with at most one interior marked point, then $\sigma$ will be disjoint from some simple closed curve (see \cref{fig:finite_link_disjoint_curve}).
+But if some region of $S - \sigma$ is not a topological disc with at most one interior marked point, then $\sigma$ will be disjoint from some simple closed curve (see \cref{fig:finite_link_disjoint_curve} for such an example).

 \end{exa}

 Suppose $C$ is a cylinder on $(S,q)$.
 A \emph{transverse arc} of $C$ is an arc contained in $C$ whose endpoints lie on opposite boundary components of $C$.
 An arc contained in $C$ is realisable as a saddle connection if and only if it is a transverse arc.
 In particular, $C$ contains infinitely many saddle connections.
 Therefore, if a simplex $\sigma\in\A(S,q)$ is disjoint from (the interior of) some Euclidean cylinder $C$ on $(S,q)$, then $\lk(\sigma)$ is infinite.
 We shall see that the converse is also true.
 Call a simplex $\sigma \in \A(S,q)$ a \emph{triangulation away from a cylinder} if~$\sigma$ has a Euclidean cylinder as its only non-triangular region on $(S,q)$.